Rahul-Mayani/RRPagingCollectionView/README.md

 #### Manually
 1. Download the project.
-2. Add necessary files in your project.
+2. Add `RRPagingCollectionView.swift`, `RRPagingCollectionViewDelegate.swift` & `RRLoadingFooter.swift` with necessary files in your project.
 3. Congratulations!

 ## Usage example